vladysor/SensEdu/docs/Projects/EMG.md

 ### Data Acquisition

-As the next step we need to write and configure data acquisition Arduino sketch.
-First we need to decide on some of ADC parameters: sampling rate, buffer size, memory mode etc.
+The next step is to write and configure the Arduino sketch responsible for data acquisition.
+This involves configuring ADC parameters, such as sampling rate, buffer size, memory mode, etc.

-Sampling rate over 1.5kHz should be enough for EMG applications, but we configured it with high oversampling rate of $$f_s = 25.6\mathrm{kHz}$$, because more samples would help us with future post-processing.
-For each channel we use a buffer of $$N_s = 1024 \ \mathrm{samples}$$.
-ADC is configured with DMA to reduce CPU loas and maximise speed.
-Final theoretical one measurement duration:
+For EMG, a sampling rate of about $$1.5\mathrm{kHz}$$ is usually sufficient.
+However, to improve the quality of future digital post-processing, this project uses a high oversampling rate of $$f_s = 25.6\mathrm{kHz}$$.
+Each channel uses a buffer of $$N_s = 1024 \ \mathrm{samples}$$.
+ADC is configured with DMA to minimize CPU load and maximize performance.
+The ideal theoretical duration of one complete measurement cycle is given as:

 $$d_{meas} = \frac{N_s}{f_s} = \frac{1024 \ \mathrm{samples}}{25.6\mathrm{kHz}} = 40\mathrm{ms} $$

 {: .NOTE}
-Measurement duration is independent of amount of selected channels.
+The measurement duration is independent of the number of selected channels.
 ADC is designed to maintain its sampling frequency **per channel**.

-In reality, we have $$d_{meas}$$ varying approximately $$46-51\mathrm{ms}$$ due to not instant data transmission, some wasted CPU cycles, fluctuations in ADC conversion rate, and other reasons.
-Finally, we have a measurement rate at around 20 meas/sec.
-If you are not satisfied with the result, you can get back and adjust parameters accordingly.
+In practice, the actual $$d_{meas}$$ varies between approximately $$46-51\mathrm{ms}$$ due to delays from data transmission, wasted CPU cycles, ADC conversion rate fluctuations, and other factors.
+In the end, it results in a practical measurement rate at around $$20$$ measurements per second.
+If this performance is not satisfactory, revisit the adjustment of ADC parameters.

-Keeping selected values in mind we can configure ADC using [SensEdu Library]({% link Library/index.md %}).
-Configuration is similar to [Read_ADC_3CH_DMA]({% link Library/ADC.md %}#read_adc_3ch_dma) example.
-Below you can find the minimal example code with essential lines.
+Keeping selected parameters in mind, the ADC can be configured using [SensEdu Library]({% link Library/index.md %}).
+The configuration follows similar structure to the [Read_ADC_3CH_DMA]({% link Library/ADC.md %}#read_adc_3ch_dma) example.
+Below is a minimal code example, focusing on the essential lines.

 ```c
 ADC_TypeDef* adc = ADC1;